 Eaters is an ongoing collaboration between multi-instrumentalist Bob Jones, sound engineer Jonathan Schenke, and sculptor Christopher Duffy.

-Their latest LP, carefully crafted over the course of two years at Doctor Wu’s in Brooklyn, marries rich pulsing electronics, driving beats, and guitar pyrotechnics.
+The music on their two un/self-titled LPs (from 2014 & 2017) marries rich pulsing electronics, driving beats, and guitar pyrotechnics.
 It is literal and figurative “art-rock.”
 An exploration of light, shadow, expansion, and transformation.
 It speaks to the vulnerability and resilience of the human spirit in the modern age.

 Eaters also released the ‘Moment of Inertia’ EP based on an original sound sculpture and ‘Prisms’, the soundtrack to their sound and light installation ‘Eyes Have Brightened’.
 Their installations have been shown at The Knockdown Center (Queens, NY), The Chrysler Museum of Art (Norfolk, VA), and Machines with Magnets (Pawtucket, RI).